petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 1. Specify the URL to which the user should be taken.

-1. (Optional) Enter a Headless Action Key.
-With the Action key, administrators can associate an action to a headless endpoint (e.g. GET, POST, and DELETE).
+1. (Optional) Enter a [*Headless Action Key*](../../../headless-delivery/consuming-apis/consuming-rest-services.md#headless-action-keys).
+With the action key, administrators can connect an action to a headless endpoint (e.g. GET, POST, and DELETE).

-   For example, use `replace` to modify an entry as an item action, or use `create` to add a new entry as a creation action.

 1. (Optional) If you are using the Side Panel action as an item type, you can [set a *Confirmation Message*](#setting-confirmation-and-status-messages) for it.